dustin/dvdbackup/README.markdown

 # Todo - i.e. what's on the agenda.

 Make the main feature guessing algoritm better.
-Not that it doesn't do it's job, but it's implementation it's that great.
-I would also like to preserve more information about the main feature since that would let me preform better implementations in other functions that depends on the titles\_info\_t and title\_set\_info\_t strcutures.
+Not that it doesn't do its job, but its implementation isn't that great.
+I would also like to preserve more information about the main feature since that would let me perform better implementations in other functions that depend on the titles\_info\_t and title\_set\_info\_t structures.

-Make it possible to extract cells in a title not just chapters (very easy so it will definitly be in the next version).
+Make it possible to extract cells in a title, not just chapters (very easy so it will definitly be in the next version).

 Make a split mirror (`-S`) option that divides a DVD-9 to two valid